GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 ## Deploying to App Engine flexible environment

-For Sidekiq, the Redis connection configuration can be provided as an environment variable at runtime.
-You will need to obtain the internal address and password of your redis instance.
-In the Cloud Console, go to the **[VM Instances](https://console.cloud.google.com/compute/instances)** page and find the internal IP address of your Compute Engine instance with Redis installed.
-This IP address along with the password you saved will be provided via environment variables at deploy time to configure Sidekiq.
+For Sidekiq, the Redis connection configuration can be provided as an environment variable at run time.
+You need to obtain the internal address and password of your Redis instance.
+In the Cloud Console, go to the **[VM instances](https://console.cloud.google.com/compute/instances)** page and find the internal IP address of your Compute Engine instance with Redis installed.
+This IP address and the password that you saved are be provided through environment variables at deployment time to configure Sidekiq.

 ### Option A: Shared worker and web application

-For this option, the App Engine service will run both the web server and a worker process via a process manager called [foreman](https://ddollar.github.io/foreman/).
-If you choose this method, App Engine will scale your web and worker instances together.
+For this option, the App Engine service runs both the web server and a worker process through a process manager called [foreman](https://ddollar.github.io/foreman/).
+If you choose this method, App Engine scales your web and worker instances together.

 1. Add `foreman` gem to your `Gemfile`: